isc-projects/stork/doc/user/demo.rst

    the custom development of a Stork API client.
 The content is served by Nginx. webui-apache
-   This container is similar to the previous one, except Apache serves it, and the web UI is available under the `/stork` sub-directory.
-The UI shared by this container is published on the 8081 port. agent-bind9
+   This container is similar to the previous one, except Apache serves it, and the web UI is available under the `/stork` sub-directory, port 8081. agent-bind9
    This container runs a BIND 9 server.
 With this container, the agent can be added as a machine and Stork will begin monitoring its BIND